EXHIBITION “CAMILLE” BY SYLVAIN FRAYSSE

 1000

-The "Camille " project was born in 2022, from a desire by members of the Montpellier Artistic Project to introduce students at the Montpellier-Nîmes Faculty of Medicine to new forms of art.
-The exhibition consists of a sensory experience of light and sound based on the film Contempt by Jean-Luc Godard.
+The“Camille” project was launched in 2022, born out of a desire among members of the Montpellier Artistic Project to introduce students at the Montpellier-Nîmes Faculty of Medicine to new art forms.
+The exhibition consists of a sensory experience of light and sound centered on the film Contempt by Jean-Luc Godard.

-The artist uses the Dissection Room in the Historic Building of the Montpellier-Nîmes Faculty of Medicine to "dissect" a scene from the film.
-In this legendary scene, the director lists the parts of Camille's body, one of the main characters played by Brigitte Bardot, as if performing a dissection.
+The artist uses the Dissection Room in the Historic Building of the Montpellier-Nîmes Faculty of Medicine to “dissect” a scene from the film.
+In this iconic scene, the director lists the parts of Camille’s body—one of the main characters, played by Brigitte Bardot—in the manner of a dissection.

-Sylvain Fraysse recreates the scene's color filters using gelatin on the windowsof the dissection room and also cuts the film's original soundtrack into 24 frequencies.
-In doing so, he dissects the very essence of the scene.
+Sylvain Fraysse recreates the scene’s color filters using gelatin sheets on the windowsof the dissection room and also breaks down the film’s original soundtrack into 24 frequencies.
+In this way, he dissects the very essence of the scene.

-This project would not have been possible without the unfailing support it received from various stakeholders, including:
+This project would not have been possible without the unwavering support it received from various stakeholders, including:

-Sylvain Fraysse and the FRAC via Céline Mélissent, who was the main contact person in the development of this project, the financial support granted to the project thanks to its application for Montpellier European Capital of Culture 2028.
-TaMalso participated by allowing posters to be put up at certain tram and bus stops in the city to promote the exhibition.
+Sylvain Fraysse and the FRAC, through Céline Mélissent, who served as the primary point of contact during the development of this project, provided the financial support that made the project possible thanks to Montpellier’s bid to become the European Capital of Culture in 2028.
+The TaMalso contributed by allowing posters to be displayed at certain tram and bus stops throughout the metropolitan area to promote the exhibition.

-Support from the University of Montpellier (UM) through the Student Initiative Solidarity Fund (FSDIE), and the UM Arts and Culture department, notably Eléonore Szturemski, as well as the Montpellier-Nîmes Faculty of Medicine.
-Finally, Dean Isabelle Laffont and Professor Gérald Chanquesprovided assistance with all the logistics.
+Support from the University of Montpellier (UM) through the Student Initiative Solidarity Fund (FSDIE), the UM Arts and Culture Department—particularly Eléonore Szturemski—and the Montpellier-Nîmes Faculty of Medicine.
+Finally, Dean Isabelle Laffont and Professor Gérald Chanquesprovided assistance with all logistical arrangements.

 Every hour has its own atmosphere

-What makes the Camille exhibition a constantly changing installation is the fact that it unfolds thanks to the light coming in through the windows.
-The different colors of gelatin on the windows blend together, bathing the room in green in the morning and purple in the afternoon.
+What makes the Camille exhibition a constantly evolving installation is the fact that it comes to life thanks to the light streaming through the windows.
+Indeed, the different colors of gelatin on the windows blend together, bathing the room in green in the morning and purple in the afternoon.

-The weather and the position of the sun are therefore integral parts of the work!
+The weather and the position of the sun are therefore integral parts of the artwork!

-You can visit and revisit the exhibition without ever getting tired of it...
+You can visit the exhibition again and again without ever getting bored…

 A successful opening

-The exhibition opening was held successfully in the Courtyard of Honor of the Historic Building.
-Open to registered guests, more than a hundred people came to celebrate the launch of this unique project.
+The exhibition opening was successfully held in the Main Courtyard of the Historic Building.
+The event was open to registered guests, and more than a hundred people attended to celebrate the launch of this groundbreaking project.

-The President of the UM, Philippe Augé, Dean Isabelle Laffont, as well as the FRAC and MAP were present.
+UM President Philippe Augé, Dean Isabelle Laffont, as well as the FRAC and the MAP were in attendance.

-The OSEM (Montpellier Student Symphony Orchestra) and the Med'Ley student music association provided entertainment for the evening.
+The OSEM (Montpellier Student Symphony Orchestra) and Med’Ley, the music association for healthcare students, provided the evening’s entertainment.

 Hidden lilies

-But there is more to this exhibition than just sound and light...
-In fact, in the dissection room there are numerous blackboards, and when you approach some of them you can see flowers, particularly lilies, blending into the decor.
+But this exhibition isn’t just about sound and light… In fact, the dissection room is filled with blackboards, and when you get close to some of them, you can make out flowers—especially lilies—that blend into the background.

-Synonymous with purity, innocence or, in literature, desire and love, the lily is also a symbol of fertility.
-In the film, it is during a scene depicting an argument between the lovers that a vase of lilies appears on screen, thus becoming the poster for the exhibition.
+A symbol of purity, innocence, or—in literature—desire and love, the lily is also a symbol of fertility.
+In the film, it is during a scene of an argument between the lovers that a vase of lilies appears on screen, thus becoming the poster for the exhibition.

 Exhibition: Camille by Sylvain Fraysse

-Exhibition presented from March 22 to April 18, 2022, in the dissection room of the Faculty's Historic Building in Montpellier (free admission).
+Exhibition on view from March 22 to April 18, 2022, in the dissection room of the Faculty’s Historic Building in Montpellier (Free admission).

 Exhibition open to the public from March 22 to April 18: